 - Do you know your customer’s tastes and interests?

 - Are your potential customer’s individuals or companies?

 - Do your customers prefer to buy products online or at a storefront?

 Determine Your Supplier Type

 - Manufacturers: Some manufacturers will sell products directly to you.
 Manufacturers tend to request high minimum orders or ordering in bulk.
-If you are prepared to buy direct, then this is a fantastic option, as you can save money over the long-term.
+If you're prepared to buy direct, then this is a fantastic option, as you can save money over the long term.
 However, if large bulk orders concern you, you might be better off purchasing from middlemen until you’re prepared to purchase in bulk.

 - Distributors: These middlemen are typically the businesses many brick-and-mortar and even online stores purchase from.
 They buy in bulk and resell the products in smaller quantities to local stores.

 - Foreign Companies, Importers/Import Agents: Don’t limit yourself; consider sourcing your products internationally.
 Many import companies are prepared to help you find some incredible deals abroad and act as a domestic distributor for offshore firms.
 However, if you do your due diligence and are prepared to handle import details, you may want to bypass import houses and deal directly with foreign manufacturers yourself.